fabrician/simple-docker-enabler/README.md

 ### Pulling Docker Images from a Docker Registry
 -------------------------------------------------
 Silver Fabric Components using this Enabler must define `DOCKER_IMAGE` runtime context variable.
 If the value of the `DOCKER_IMAGE` variable points to a Docker `repository:tag` image, the relevant image is pulled down to the docker enabled host.
-This assumes there is appropriate network and security configuration in place on the docker enabbled host such that the image can be pulled down from the specified Docker registry given by the value of the runtime variable `DOCKER_REGISTRY`.
+This assumes there is appropriate network and security configuration in place on the docker enabled host such that the image can be pulled down from the specified Docker registry given by the value of the runtime variable `DOCKER_REGISTRY`.
 If no Docker registry is specified, default Docker Hub registry is used by the Enabler.

 ### Building Docker Images
 ------------------------------
-If the specified `DOCKER_IMAGE` runtime context variable points to an image that does not exist in the specifired Docker registry, and if `DOCKER_CONTEXT` variable points to a folder containing a `Dockerfile` and other optional docker context files, a new Docker image is built locally on the docker enabled host and tagged with the value specified in the `DOCKER_IMAGE` variable.
+If the specified `DOCKER_IMAGE` runtime context variable points to an image that does not exist in the specified Docker registry, and if `DOCKER_CONTEXT` variable points to a folder containing a `Dockerfile` and other optional docker context files, a new Docker image is built locally on the docker enabled host and is tagged with the value specified in the `DOCKER_IMAGE` variable.

 ### Silver Fabric Enabler Features
 ----------------------------------